mickdowling16/contact-book/README.md

 ![python code validator](/documentation/python-validator.png)

 ### Manual Testing
-To test my project I ran the programme and inputted a number of strings and integers to test how the programme handles information and if my error messages worked as expected
+To test my project I ran the programme and inputted a number of strings and integers to test how the programme handles information and if my error messages worked as expected.
+I tested that names given were longer than 3 characters long.
+If not then my programme would ask to input a name value again.
+I checked whether my programme would detect an invalid phone number that did not contain 10 numbers.
+It worked correctly and any invalid number would prompt an error message and for the user to enter a correct phone number.
+I tested if my programme would detect an invalid email address that did not contain an @ symbol or a period.
+These error messages worked perfectly when tested.
+I also tested the search and delete functions to make sure a contact was searched correctly and not case sensitive and that when a searched name was not present an error message shows to the user.

 ### Bugs
 - One bug I came across was that when I added a contact then went to view all contacts the one I had just added did not display.
 I fixed this by changing the method in which I showed the contacts.
 I was using the pandas library to show contact but after I found this bug I switched the way in which this function ran and my problem was fixed